oryxlabs/PolarDNS/README.md

 -	Resource exhaustion
 -	Crashes, DoS

-See the included presentation (.pptx file) in the docs folder for more details and more usage examples.

-See the included [catalogue](docs/catalogue/) in the docs folder for the list of all currently implemented (built-in) features and response modifiers.
+See the included [catalogue](docs/catalogue/) for the list of all implemented features and response modifiers.

 ## Adding new features